 On his unveiling, he explained: “Sir Bobby Robson told me that this would be a nice challenge for me.

 “He also told me that FC Twente is a fantastic club and that I would feel at home.
 I am excited to be working again at a club that fits me well.
 I am looking forward to this new challenge.”

-Twente had finished fourth in 2007-08, and McClaren continued their momentum in his first season, steering the Enschede-based club to a then-best-ever second-place finish, behind Louis van Gaal’s dominant surprise champions AZ Alkmaar.
+Twente had finished fourth in 2007-08, and McClaren continued their momentum in his first season, with the help of soon-to-be Manchester United boss Ten Hag as his assistant.
+McClaren steered the Enschede-based club to a then-best-ever second-place finish, behind Louis van Gaal’s dominant surprise champions AZ Alkmaar.